ajbraus/sf-innovations/README.md

 #### No Homework

-Students are expected to finish the basic challenges and try the stretch challenges from the morning and afternoon modules, but we do not expect them to work after 5:30.
-Although they can continue to work after 5:30, the only required work after 5:30 is to read the **evening readings** for the next day.
+Students are expected to finish the basic challenges and try the stretch challenges from the morning and afternoon modules, but we do not give them required work for after 5:30.
+Students can continue to work after 5:30, on passion projects and challenges, but the only required work for WDI after 5:30 is to read the **evening readings** for the next day.

-### Pair Programming